ucabuk/MARJINAL/README.md

 ### **Recommendation**

-If you want to directly run Marjinal, just download the executable folder then unzip the file and run the marjinal.exe.
+If you want to directly run Marjinal, just download the executable folder then unzip the file and run the marjinal.exe. (**Automated**)

-### How to compile C++ source in your Windows 64-bit system and run Marjinal:
+### How can you run compile C++ source in your Windows 64-bit system and run Marjinal? - (Manual)

 ### **REQUIRED DLL FILES**

 Note that you have to download the dll files to run the executable file.

-HOW TO FIND DLL FILES OWN YOUR WAY AND DOWNLOAD THEM:
+How can you find DLLs and download them properly?

 - You can install the OPENCV v3.3 via https://opencv.org/releases/ for Windows and you can copy dll files from the folder you installed OPENCV.